TERREMEMBER/znbase/docs/content/stable/admin/yb-ctl.md

 ## Create a local cluster

-To create a local YugabyteDB cluster for development and learning, use the `yb-ctl create` command.
+To create a local ZNbaseDB cluster for development and learning, use the `yb-ctl create` command.

 In order to ensure that all of the replicas for a given tablet can be placed on different nodes, the number of nodes created with the initial create command is always equal to the replication factor.
 To expand or shrink the cluster, use the [`add_node`](#add-nodes) and [`remove_node`](#stop-remove-nodes) commands.